-For example, take a look at the top carton shown on the previous page.
+For example, take a look at the top carton shown above.
 Its "sell by" date is October 4.
 "P1107" is the farm code.
 This carton was packed on the 248th day of the year.
 Further, USDA requires that all certified eggs be packed within 7 days of being laid.
 Thus, the eggs in the top carton were laid somewhere between day 241 and day 248 of 2007.
 What dates correspond to those dates?